Aging gracefully today for a better tomorrow

 Unfortunately this is a very common situation with many people who are suffering from the symptoms of poor nutrition.
 Without thinking about it they are eating foods that are a direct cause of their poor health; due to habits or lifestyle they don’t see that their diet could be the cause of their health problems and instead attribute it to their age.

 On the other side of the spectrum I was introduced a couple in their 70’s of ours during a recent boating trip.
 We had a wonderful conversation about all the long distance bike riding they were planning and some trails we might explore when we take our summer vacation.
-I was very clear that this couple had spent their lifetime taking care of themselves and keeping in good physical shape.
+I was very clear that this couple had spent their lifetime taking care of themselves and keeping in good physical shape, they certainly were aging gracefully.

 As the water settled down it became smooth and glassy, soon the water skiing began.
 After everyone had their turn this older gentleman decided it was time for him to give it a go and donned a slalom ski.
 I was amazed to see someone with snow white hair pop out of the water with ease, he jumped the wake and started cutting enough to send a huge roaster tail up and out with his single ski barely touching the water.